Biltmore is Open and Welcoming Guests: Know Before You Go

 Most of the books George Vanderbilt collected were sent to one of the great bookbinders of the period, such as Riviere, Stikeman, Lortic, or David.
 A few months later they would be returned beautifully bound in Moroccan leather, with gilt lettering and decoration, to be placed on the shelves of the Biltmore House Library.

-The Biltmore House Library contains a complete and important set of James Audubon’s The Birds of America and The Quadrapeds of America.
+Other notable works include the complete set of James Audubon’s The Birds of America and The Quadrapeds of America.
 The copies are unusual in that they are the smaller octavo edition, not the very large elephant folio edition so prized by print collectors.
 What makes Biltmore’s set particularly interesting is that they are bound with the original paper wrappers that accompanied each part as Audubon’s publisher issued them.

 White V